25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - The Outputs section declares optional outputs values that we can import into other stacks (if you export them first)!
 - You can also view the outputs in the AWS Console or in using the AWS CLI
-- They’re very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs
+- They're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs
-- It’s the best way to perform some collaboration cross stack, as you let expert handle their own part of the stack
+- It's the best way to perform some collaboration cross stack, as you let expert handle their own part of the stack
-- You can’t delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
+- You can't delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack

 ## Outputs Example